 We deliver all of the National Curriculum subjects:

 Maths, English, Science, Information Technology, P.S.H.E.
-(Personal, Social & Health Education), SEAL, Forest Schools, French and P.E. using Cornerstones Creative Curriculum which encompasses Music, History, Geography, Design Technology and Art.
+(Personal, Social & Health Education), Forest Schools, French and P.E. using a broad and balanced creative curriculum which encompasses Music, History, Geography, Design Technology and Art.

-We have close links with Middleton Technology School, Boarshaw Primary, Alkrington Primary and The Manchester United Foundation which provides our children with extra opportunities for learning, for example, inter-school competitions in times tables, spellings and sports.
+We have close links with Middleton Technology School, Boarshaw Primary, Alkrington Primary, Ed Start and Manchester City which provides our children with extra opportunities for learning, for example, inter-school competitions in times tables, spellings and sports.

 Reading is taught in EYFS, Key Stage 1 and 2 systematically through guided and shared reading sessions.
 All teachers and teaching assistants have been trained in these effective and proven approaches to the teaching of reading using Oxford Reading Tree and Project X in EYFS and Key Stage 1 and Rising Stars Reading Scheme and Cornerstones Love to Read Schemes in Key Stage 2.

 Phonics using Letters and Sounds, is taught daily to all children in EYFS and Key Stage 1.
 When children reach phase six phonics, they are then taught using Rising Stars Support for Spelling.

 What is a Creative Curriculum?

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our new curriculum will provide lots of learning challenges throughout the academic year that will require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively across the curriculum.

 It also provides a rigorous assessment skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age related so that staff can track children’s progress and identify their individual learning needs.